boshetyn/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 Allows for scanning of a RileyLink device.
 The Omnipod driver cannot select more than one RileyLink device at a time.

-* **Use battery level reported by OrangeLink/EmaLink:** Reports the actual battery level of the OrangeLink/EmaLink.
-It is **strongly recommend** that all OrangeLink/EmaLink users enable this setting.
+* **Use battery level reported by OrangeLink/EmaLink/DiaLink:** Reports the actual battery level of the OrangeLink/EmaLink/Dialink2.8 or higer.
+It is **strongly recommend** that all OrangeLink/EmaLink/Dialink2.8 or higer users enable this setting.

 	+  DOES NOT work with the original RileyLink.
 	+  May not work with RileyLink alternatives.